 |---|---|

-IT & Telecom | CCC certification, Radio Frequency approvals, HS classification |
+IT & Telecom | CCC certification, CCC certification compliance for Radio Frequency approvals, and accurate HS classification — all mandatory regulatory steps for IT and telecom equipment entering China. |

 Medical Devices | CFDA permits, labeling compliance, VAT/duty handling |